SalmonMode/salmonmode.github.io/_pages/2020-12-16-prisoners-dilemma-in-testing.md

 "Check refinement" is the percentage of the full check time for a given ticket that a tester is able to reduce when those checks must be performed during the regression checking phase.

-You can find more info on exactly how these work, and why they work those ways, in the [technical writeup](/waterfall_simulation_writeup).
+You can find more info on the assumptions the model makes, exactly how it work, the decisions behind those implementation details, in the [technical writeup](/waterfall_simulation_writeup).

 ## Results